indresh-kry/product-dashboard-builder-v2/analysis-workflow.md

 Use the Task tool to launch a general-purpose agent:

-"Generate AI-powered insights from metric tables.
+"Generate AI-powered insights from metric tables and reports.
 Run hash: ${RUN_HASH}
 Load all metric tables from run_logs/${RUN_HASH}/outputs/aggregations/ Load benchmark data from scripts/benchmark_data.json (dummy data for now)